-Stress has a negative impact on our health, our bodies and our emotional well-being.
-Stress increases cortisol production in the body causing weight gain, a compromised immune system and food cravings.
+Stress has a negative impact on our health, our bodies and our emotional well-being by increasing cortisol production.

 Getting stress under control can help you find balance and improve your overall well-being.
 Here are 5 ways to reduce stress:

 1) Meditate: Whether you focus on a mantra, use a guided mediation app or simply practice deep breathing, meditation is very effective.
 To get started, sit in a quiet space, clear your mind and take some deep breaths to be in the present moment.